stefan-architects/StefanMoore/README.md

 ### 🛡️ Content Disclaimer
 > This repository contains my own notes, explanations, experiments, and practice implementations created throughout my learning journey.
 Some projects and labs may be inspired by or based on external learning resources, including AWS documentation, training labs, guided exercises, tutorials, courses, books, and other educational materials.
 >
-> I use these resources as a foundation for learning, then build upon them through my own experimentation, troubleshooting, documentation, and intentional failure scenarios.
+> I'm using these resources as a foundation for learning, then build upon them through my own experimentation, troubleshooting, documentation, and intentional failure scenarios.
 >
 > Everything here reflects my current understanding and is written in my own words, with occasional support from AI tools to refine clarity, structure, and readability.
 >